 Give gifts that enhance the outdoors experience and relish the fact that your loved one will carry your gift along on great adventures.

-All items listed are things we’ve personally tested or brands that we love.
+All items listed here are things we’ve personally tested or brands that we love.
 From buckskin-lined gloves to camp lighting, we’ve got you covered.

 Slender, lightweight, and super inexpensive: Black Diamond’s Solution harness offers a whole lot of bang for not a lot of buck.
 We tested this harness and were impressed with its comfort, construction, and value.
-A great choice for logging hours at the gym this winter or as an all-around go-to harness.
+It’s a great choice for logging hours at the gym this winter or as an all-around go-to harness.

-Kammock Roo Hammock: $69 (on sale at REI)
+Kammok Roo Hammock: $69

 Kammok’s Roo Hammock ran a highly successful Kickstarter, amassing a whopping $200,000 back in 2011.
 We’ve relaxed in one ourselves and can vouch for its lightweight yet sturdy construction.

 YETI Hopper BackFlip 24: $300

 The YETI BackFlip pairs high-quality cooler tech with the hands-free convenience of a backpack.
 It ranked as one of our favorite coolers in testing.
 As our editor explained, “It excels at delivering a compact package and proved one of the comfier models we tested.
 The shoulder straps are wide, and it comes with an optional hip belt.”

 At less than $30, the Fiskars Hatchet is a reliable tool for the outdoors.
 As our tester noted, “The Fiskars 14 proved immediately and eminently capable, splitting medium-sized chunks of wood with ease.
 The blade bit deep and hard, and the handle did an excellent job of absorbing any recoil.”